Trauma therapy

 No matter when it occurred, somatic therapy offers a gentle, body-based way to reconnect with yourself, work through the impact of trauma, and build the capacity to face life with more strength and confidence.

-• Weekly sessions are an important part of this work.
+Weekly sessions are an important part of this work.
 Consistency builds trust, creates momentum, and gives your nervous system the steady support it needs.
 This rhythm is what allows healing and lasting change to take root.

 Our sessions make space for what your body has been holding, while also giving room for emotions and insight to be processed.
 Mind, body, and emotions are all part of the healing process.

 On rare occasions, someone may only need a few months of therapy, often when they come in for a single traumatic or overwhelming event.
-Most people, however, are working through complex trauma or long-term overwhelm.
+Most people, however, are working through PTSD, complex trauma, or long-term overwhelm.
 For them, healing and growth unfold over a longer period of time, usually a year or more, with consistent support that allows the work to go deeper.

-• I currently offer virtual sessions only.
+II currently offer virtual sessions only.

 Somatic Experiencing works well online because the focus is on what’s happening in your mind and body.
 I’ll guide you through the same process and practices I would in person, and they translate easily through the screen.